Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/content-based-recommendations.md

 - `contentid` (required) - existing article identifier;
 - `count` (optional, default = 10) - maximum number of articles to return;
-- `sort` (optional, default = rel) - sorting method, valid arguments are "pop"(popularity), "rel"(relevancy) and "date";
+- `sort` (optional, default = rel) - sorting method, valid arguments are "pop" (popularity), "rel" (relevancy) and "date";
 - `explain` (default = false) - If set to true, the response contains additional debug information;
 - `onlyunread` (default = true) - If set to true, the recommendation contains only articles the user has never read.
-Otherwise read articles are also included in the response.
+Otherwise, the read articles are also included in the response.
 - `recency` (optional, default = <empty>) - limits the age of the articles returned by the recommendation.
-The supported values for recency are integers representing the maximum number of days to do back and ISO-formatted date-time representing the point after which the events are processed.
+The supported values for recency are integers representing the maximum number of days to do back and ISO-formatted date-time, representing the point after which the events are processed.
 For example, recency=5 will only return articles newer than five days ago.
 If omitted, no age filter is applied;
-- `filter` (optional, default = <empty>) - a comma delimeted list of key-value pairs.
-Only articles which satisfy all of the constraints in the list are left for the further recommendation.
+- `filter` (optional, default = <empty>) - a comma delimited list of key-value pairs.
+Only articles that satisfy all constraints in the list are left for the further recommendation.
 For example:
-1. title:Some title - the recommendation consists only of articles with titles that contain the desired text.
+1. `"title":"Some title"` - only articles which titles contain the desired text are returned by the recommendation.
-2. title:Some title,summary:Some summary - the recommendation contains only articles which have matching titles and summaries
+2. `"title":"Some title"`, `"summary":"Some summary"` - only articles  which titles and summaries contain the desired texts are returned by the recommendation.

 ## Retrieving articles based on content similarity with advanced parameters

-There are some advanced parameters that could be passed for fine-tuning the results.
-For this aim you can use the POST method with the parameters that you want to set in the body section:
+To fine-tuned the results, use the `POST` method with some of the parameters described in the [Advanced recommendation parameters](/recommend-pub-docs/v2_0_0-docs/advanced-recommendation-parameters/) section. `Content-type` for `POST` requests should be *application/json* and the request body should contain a simple JSON object with parameter name and value pairs.
+For example:

 <pre><code>
 POST /recommend/contextual?contentid=existing_id